wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 ![Alert fires](images/alert_fire.png)

-## Alert Notifications
+## PagerDuty Notifications

-When an alert fires, a notification containing the alert info is sent to targets listed in the [Targets](alerts_creating.html#alert-properties) property.
-Targets can be email addresses, PagerDuty and VictorOps API keys, HipChat rooms, Slack channels, and webhooks.

-If one of the targets is PagerDuty and you resolve the incident while the alert is still currently firing in Wavefront two scenarios can occur:
+If one of the alert [targets](alerts_managing.html#target) is PagerDuty and you resolve the incident while the alert is still currently firing in Wavefront, two scenarios can occur:

 - If there is a change to the set of sources being affected, those changes will trigger a new incident in PagerDuty.
 Changes to the set of sources being affected includes: